 We place ourselves within the broader movements for social, economic, and political justice and oppose colonialism, racism, capitalism, and all other forms of domination.

-We want the Queensland Government to introduce a ‘right to remain’ for renters, a rule against rents increasing more than once every two years, a rule against rents rising faster than can afford, and minimum standards for rental properties.
+We want the Queensland Government to introduce a ‘right to remain’ for renters, a rule against rents increasing more than once every two years, a rule against rents rising faster than people can afford, and minimum standards for rental properties.
 Read our core policy demands.

 We want to empower renters to feel that they have the right to housing security.